slu-soc5050/core-documents/README.md

   - LICENSE.md
   - README.md

+There are three core documents for this course.
+The **Syllabus** sets out core expectations and policies for the course.
+The **Reading List** contains topics, readings (both required and optional), and assignment due dates for each week.
+These two documents spell out what is required for this course.
+The User’s Guide is a companion document that is written with the aim of helping you be successful in this course.
+The idea behind a course **User’s Guide** is to create a reference for many of the intangible, subtle or disparate skills and ideas that contribute to being a successful researcher.
+All course documents are available in the `Core-Documents` repository on [GitHub](https://github.com/slu-soc5050/Core-Documents).

 ### About SOC 5050: Quantitative Analysis
 This course provides an introduction to applied statistical analysis for graduate students with an emphasis placed on statistical techniques that are most common in the sociological literature.
 The statistical techniques introduced include measures of central tendency and dispersion as well as measures of bivariate association.
 Multivariate statistical analyses are also introduced.
 While the examples may be specific to the social sciences, the theories and skills that are covered are broadly applicable across academic disciplines.